Gliese 687: Properties

 Gliese 687 has about 40% of the Sun's mass and nearly 50% of the Sun's radius.
 Compared to the Sun, it has a slightly higher proportion of elements with higher atomic numbers than helium.
-It appears to have a rotation of 60 days and to be somewhat chromospherically active.
+It seems to rotate every 60 days and exhibit some chromospheric activity.

 It displays no excess of infrared radiation that would indicate orbiting dust.